Why Does My Blood Pressure Fluctuate? Causes and Treatments for Fluctuating Blood Pressure

 Lockhart, T., “Fluctuating Blood Pressure: Causes and Treatments,” Doctor’s Health Press web site, 14 March 2017; http://www.doctorshealthpress.com/general-health/fluctuating-blood-pressure/.

-“10 ways to control high blood pressure without medication,” Mayo Clinic web site30 May 2015; http://www.mayoclinic.org/diseases-conditions/high-blood-pressure/in-depth/high-blood-pressure/art-20046974.
+“10 ways to control high blood pressure without medication,” Mayo Clinic web site, 30 May 2015; http://www.mayoclinic.org/diseases-conditions/high-blood-pressure/in-depth/high-blood-pressure/art-20046974.

 Chandler, S., “High & Low Blood Pressure Fluctuations,” Livestrong web site, 14 August 2017; http://www.livestrong.com/article/288427-high-low-blood-pressure-fluctuations/.